 People complain that they have tried an airbrush at a modelling show and that it performs completely differently when they get home.
 Why?
 The first question is “did you actually try the airbrush with the paint that you intend using at home?
 The answer is usually “No I sprayed whatever was available at the show”.
 Model paint is expensive and generally people demonstrating airbrushes at shows use food colouring or a very thinned ink.
 This is not to try and trick you it is simply economics.

 Beauticians who use airbrushes to perform nail art will also prefer the .2mm needle because they are using gloss pigments (nail polish) which again flow more easily through the airbrush than do the flat military colours that we as hobbyists generally use.
 It’s important for model builders to understand that most high quality airbrushes are engineered with inks and gloss pigments in mind and not the flat paint qualities that model builders use on a regular basis.

-Let’s pause a moment Flat or Matt colors use in military modelling lacks shine (gloss) high gloss paint finishes reflect light and that is not something that is desirable when try to hide from an enemy.
-In fact for most military modellers they use a clear flat coat as the last sealing coat to get an even flatter finish.
+Let’s pause a moment Flat or Matt colors used in military modelling lacks shine (gloss) high gloss paint finishes that reflect light and that is not something that is desirable when trying to hide from an enemy.
+In fact for most military modellers use a clear flat coat as the last sealing coat to get an even flatter finish.

 So what makes an acrylic paint Flat?
 The coarse molecule of the paint is what gives it a flat look and consequently increases the viscosity and this presents further inherent challenges of the paint flowing through the airbrush as compared to gloss paints and inks.